seanblonien/deep-enum-core/README.md

 ## Limitations

 - Does not work with arrays.
-  - This shouldn't be a problem for the deep-enum constant use case, but for the deep-enum interface use case, you just have to use the accessors to change the array as hole (no partial updates for arrays).
+  - This shouldn't be a problem for the deep-enum constant use case, but for the deep-enum interface use case, you just have to use the accessors to change the array as hole (no partial/deeply updates for arrays).

 ## Benchmarks